hkotek/hkotek.com/_posts/2023-2-27-altac-getting_started-worksheet.md

     - Do you enjoy planning timelines, identifying resources, establishing collaborations, etc?
     - Do you enjoy engaging in data collection?
     - Do you enjoy data collection specifically in the field, in the lab, in archives or printed texts, or using some other resource?
-    - Do you enjoy teaching yourself new tools if needed, or do you like learning in an organized setting?
+    - Do you enjoy teaching yourself new tools, or do you like learning in an organized setting?
     - Do you enjoy coming up with vague early proposals that can guide early hypothesis building?
     - Do you enjoy trouble-shooting/identifying holes in early proposals?
     - Do you enjoy identifying the right analysis for your data?